 In Villa de Leyva you will find his former home.
 It has been turned into a small museum, where you can find his paintings and sculptures, as well as works from his private art collection.
 I find the courtyard garden particularly interesting.
 Here, you can find various sculptures, masks and murals, depicting the stories and myths related to the indigenous Muisca civilization.

 Villa de Leyva is a mountain village, located in the province of Boyacá, a few hours away from Bogotá.
-Read more about what to do Villa de Leyva Colombia in the next article.
+Read more about what to do Villa de Leyva Colombia in the next article, the former home of Luis Alberto Acuña Tapado, one of the most famous atrists from Colombia.

 Betancourt is one of the 20th-century visual Colombian artists.
 His work is mainly exhibited in public spaces.
 On the town square in Medellin you will find the important monument “Monumento de la Raza” depicting the history of the province of Antioquia.
 In Neiva you can find “La Gaitana”, a monument that shows the story about the struggle between the Spaniards and indigenous people.